neo-project/docs/docs/en-us/gettingstarted/develop.md

    > [!Note]
    >
-   > Remove the old Neo2.x neon path if there is one.
+   > Remove the old Neo Legacy neon path if there is one.

    ![env](../../zh-cn/gettingstarted/assets/env.png)